 You’ll need some form of identification, either a driver’s license, a passport, or a government-issued identification card.

 Letter of EmploymentLetter of Employment

 Your employment letter will be an essential document that any landlord will want to see before considering your eligibility as a tenant.
-Most landlords require a letter of employment on a company letterhead that mentions your salary and duration of work.
+Most landlords require a letter of employment on a company letterhead mentioning your salary and work duration.
 Ask your employer for a hard copy of one.

 You can provide a CPA letter as an alternative for self-employed or when operating a business.
 Your CPA letter will include information about the nature of your business and how long you’ve been working on it.

 Pay StubsPay Stubs

 In addition to the employment letter, you’ll also need to provide pay stubs going back at least a month.

 Bank Statements and SavingsBank Statements and Savings

 Your landlord will want to see that you have a good-standing bank account with no overdrawn fees or outstanding debts.
 They’ll also want to know that you have enough savings to keep up with rental payments if you lose your job.
 How much savings you’ll need will vary from one landlord to another.
 Generally, a good rule of thumb is to have enough savings to cover at least six months of living expenses.
 The more, the better.

 You may wonder why my credit score matters when looking for a rental apartment.
 After all, you’re not planning to take out a loan or anything.
 The truth is that a good credit score is still important.
 Your landlord will want to pull your credit as part of their screening process.
 Doing so will allow them to see how you’ve managed money in the past and whether you might be a responsible tenant.
 Every landlord is different, but most will want to see a score above 600.
 A low score doesn’t necessarily mean you won’t get the rental.
 But it does mean the landlord will have to consider other things in your rental application, like your savings or employment verification.